Incubate

 Breakthrough

-A commission for a creative or company ready to break into the mainstream.
+A one-year commission for a mid or late-career creative to break the barriers to mainstream success.